Gump's: History

 S & G Gump was founded in 1861 as a mirror and frame shop by Solomon Gump and his brother, Gustav.
 It later sold moldings, gilded cornices, and European artwork to those recently made wealthy from the California Gold Rush.

 The business flourished; the store sold products ranging from jewelry made from jade, precious gemstones, and cultured freshwater pearls to products from luxury designers such as Hermès and Buccellati.
 Customers included Franklin D. Roosevelt, who bought model ships and smoking jackets there, and Sarah Bernhardt, who bought a 17th-century bronze Chinese snake in preparation for playing Cleopatra.
 It was eventually passed on to Solomon's son Alfred Livingston Gump.
 The fire following the 1906 earthquake destroyed the store and all of the merchandise, but thanks to Dodie Valencia, A.L. received $17,000 for one of his paintings, which allowed funding for the rebuilding and restocking of the store.
 A.L. was fueled by his passion for Oriental art and began selling his exotic collectibles from the Far East.
 He sent his buyers to Japan and China, bringing back exotic rugs, porcelains, silks, bronzes and jades to California's new millionaires.

+Ralph P. Simmons was the secretary-treasurer of the firm after working his way up (originally starting in 1913) as well as a member of Gumps board of directors.
+Retiring in 1953 he continued as a director and trustee of the estate of Livingston Gump, establishing his property into a permanent museum in San Francisco.